Blog

 https://www.credit24.com.au/blog/how-to-budget-and-save-money-on-a-low-income

-Step 3: Set up your savings infrastructure
+Step 3: Set up your savings structure

 A key part of reverse budgeting is separating savings from spending.

-• A high-interest savings account for emergencies
+• A savings account for emergency funds

 • Separate savings accounts for different goals

-• Investment accounts for long-term wealth building
+• Investment accounts for longer-term objectives

 Step 4: Automate your savings